Lightstreamer/JMSExtender-lib-client-javascript/README.md

 # Lightstreamer JMS Extender Client SDK

-This JavaScript library enables any JavaScript application running in a web browser or a Node.js container to connect to a JMS broker via JMS Extender or Lightstreamer Server with JMS Extender Adapter.
+This JavaScript library enables any JavaScript application running in a web browser or a Node.js container to connect to a JMS broker via [JMS Extender](https://lightstreamer.com/ls-jms-features) or [Lightstreamer Server](https://lightstreamer.com) with JMS Extender Adapter.

-The library is designed to be as class-by-class and method-by-method equivalent to JMS API 2.0 as possible.
+The library is designed to be as class-by-class and method-by-method equivalent to [JMS API 2.0](https://jakarta.ee/specifications/messaging/) as possible.
 Some differences still apply, mainly due to JavaScript asynchronous nature.
 Most notably, some JMS synchronous APIs, like `createConnection`, here require a callback and will be called asynchronously.

+## Quickstart

 Following is an example of a topic connection and subscription: